 Culturally Affiliated / State Culturally Affiliated Tribes will be provided the opportunity to inspect the location where loaned items will be stored, observe the packaging associated with the loan request, coordinate transportation, and observe any unpacking and handling at the destination site.

-The Repatriation Coordinator will review and note the condition of loaned materials at the time the loan is made and upon its return (i.e., have the items been shellacked, treated with pesticide, repaired, etc.), and any apparent violation of the terms of research condition.
+The Repatriation Coordinator or a designated museum official will review and note the condition of loaned materials at the time the loan is made and upon its return (i.e., have the items been shellacked, treated with pesticide, repaired, etc.), and any apparent violation of the terms of research condition.

-The Repatriation Coordinator will create a method to track all loans, maintaining a list that minimally includes the name of the entity or person to whom the loan is made, the purpose of the loan, Tribes that approved the loan, a general description and condition of the materials loaned, date loaned, and date returned.
+The Repatriation Coordinator or a designated museum official will create a method to track all loans, maintaining a list that minimally includes the name of the entity or person to whom the loan is made, the purpose of the loan, Tribes that approved the loan, a general description and condition of the materials loaned, date loaned, and date returned.
 As part of the campus biannual report (see Section V.H), the Repatriation Coordinator must provide such list to the Campus and Systemwide Committees.

 The Repatriation Coordinator will biannually review the list and follow up to ensure the return of loaned items.

-The Repatriation Coordinator will keep documentation of all items required under this Section V.K.2.
+Documentation of all items required under this Section V.K.2 will be maintained by the UC official that carried out these duties (i.e., the Repatriation Coordinator or a designated museum official).

 Repatriation Implementation Plan

-Each campus with NAGPRA/CalNAGPRA-eligible Human Remains or Cultural Items will develop a Repatriation Implementation Plan in coordination with the Campus Committee within six months of the Chancellor’s appointment of the Campus Committee, and no later than October 1, 2021.
+Each campus with NAGPRA/CalNAGPRA-eligible Human Remains or Cultural Items will develop a Repatriation Implementation Plan in coordination with the Campus Committee .
 The Repatriation Coordinator must provide a copy of the campus Repatriation Implementation Plan to the Systemwide Committee within 5 days from finalization of the Plan.
 Nothing in this Section VI shall preclude initiating repatriation and dispositions prior to the deadlines imposed in this Section VI.
 Further, nothing in this Section VI shall delay any ongoing repatriation and dispositions.

 At a minimum, the Repatriation Implementation Plan will contain the following components.